chaudhary-pawan/Deep-Learning/README.md

 This notebook provides an implementation of backpropagation for a regression task.
 It focuses on predicting continuous values using a neural network and includes step-by-step explanations.

+**Quick Start:**
+---python
+# Open and run all cells in backpropagation_classification.ipynb
+# It uses numpy and pandas for data handling and neural network calculations.
+---
 ---

 #### Running in Google Colab